Cybersecurity (CYB)

 CYB 7000 Fundamentals of Cybersecurity 3 Credits

-Introduces fundamental concepts and design principles in cybersecurity.
-Students will understand what, why, and how to protect in the cyberworld.
-Topics include CIA (Confidentiality, Integrity, and Availability), threats, attacks, defense, least privilege, access control and password management, security policies, critical controls, incident-handling and contingency planning, risk assessment and management.
+This course introduces fundamental concepts and design principles in cybersecurity.
+Students will understand what needs protection and why it is essential.
+Topics include CIA (Confidentiality, Integrity, and Availability), threats, attacks, defense, secure design principles, access control and password management, security policies, critical controls, incident-handling and contingency planning, risk assessment and management.

 Components: Class